seamusdemora/PiFormulae/ReadMeFirst.md

-# Setup Raspberry Pi for Headless Operation
+## Setup Raspberry Pi for Headless Operation

 It seems that many follow instructions to set up their microSD card, but don't give much thought to what comes afterwards.
 That's understandable, and it's generally not that big a deal if you're connecting a keyboard, mouse and TV/monitor.
 In the "GUI" environment, you can issue commands to your RPi, and there are tools and tips and cues to point you toward connecting to your network, and other basic tasks that users typically perform.

 However, some don't want (or aren't able) to connect keyboards, mice and monitors.
 This is how I usually do it; I run my RPi's ["headless"](https://en.wikipedia.org/wiki/Headless_computer)...
 I have one "head" on my Mac, and I don't want any more heads to deal with :)  But I digress.
 Here, for what it's worth, is how I do things:

-## Download the Raspbian Image, and Burn It to the microSD Card
+### Step 1: Download the Raspbian Image, and Burn It to the microSD Card

 1. Download the [latest Raspbian image file from the Raspberry Pi website](https://www.raspberrypi.com/software/operating-systems/).
 Unzip the downloaded *`.zip`* file to reveal a *`.img`* file.
 The  *`.img`* file is the one that will be *burned* or *flashed* to the microSD card.